CuckooDuo/CuckooDuo/testbed/README.md

 The results will stored in csv files described by `csv_path` in corresponding cpp files.

 You can also get more details of each test in corresponding cpp files, and modify test by yourself.
+E.g, you can change `ycsb_xx.h` to `ycsb_xx_largeKV.h` in any test cpp, and modify `RDMA_KEY_LEN` and `RDMA_VAL_LEN` in `rdma_client_largeKV.h`, to generate simulated tests supporting any KV length you define (even though your remote memory might not be large enough).

 * Comparison of query latency with different stash sizes (Figure 7(k))
 ```bash